-Once famous for its gambling, and brothels, Duncombe Alley was the center of the great opium trade, where dens started to pop up in the 1850s.
-These days Chinatown is a busy attraction although you never know what these shadowy alleyways hide after dark.
+Once famous for its gambling and brothels, Duncombe Alley was the center of the opium trade, where dens started to pop up in the 1850s.
+These days Chinatown is a busy attraction, although you never know what these shadowy alleyways hide after dark.
 If all this adventure makes you hungry, then you’re in luck.

 Where to eat San Francisco’s Chinatown

-San Francisco Chinatown restaurants are considered to be the birthplace of westernized Chinese cuisine, creating such items as chop suey, and introducing dim sum to American tastes.
+San Francisco Chinatown restaurants are the birthplace of westernized Chinese cuisine, creating such items as chop suey, and introducing dim sum to American tastes.

-Its dim sum tea houses are a major tourist attraction, and many of its restaurants have been featured in food television shows such as Martin Yan – Quick & Easy.
+Its dim sum tea houses are a significant tourist attraction, and many of its restaurants are featured in food television shows such as Martin Yan – Quick & Easy.